bpandey3/SpringBootApp/README.md

 6. http://localhost:8081/file-upload/api//downloadFile/{fileId}

+## Scheduler implemented to execute the task - implementation pending to search all files with in specific time and send alerts via email using theamlyf framework.

-http://localhost:8081/file-upload/swagger-ui.html(need more improvements to make it workable)
+http://localhost:8081/file-upload/swagger-ui.html( required more improvements to make it workable)